 Grand Rapids Mayor George Heartwell has elevated the city as a model for sustainability, renewable energy and energy efficiency.

 MISO states could save billions of dollars complying with EPA carbon rules by banding together and applying strategies beyond the four "building blocks" put forward by the agency, according to an analysis by the grid operator.

 Compared to other regions of the country, the upper Midwest is one of the pacesetters nationwide for reducing energy use.

-The Minnesota Public Utilities Commission voted unanimously today to further study whether to adopt the Environmental Protection Agency's social cost of carbon calculation.
+The Minnesota Public Utilities Commission decided today to defer a decision on whether to adopt the Environmental Protection Agency's social cost of carbon calculation.

 A policymaking storm is brewing in Michigan as state officials and lawmakers simultaneously devise a plan to comply with proposed federal carbon rules and also revisit the state's Renewable Portfolio Standard that expires next year.